 There is a separate BETA Standard for shoulder protectors.
 Research into falls onto the shoulder during eventing competitions revealed that wearing shoulder protection reduces the risk of breaking your collarbone by up to 80%.

 Body protectors should be replaced at least every three to five years, after which the impact absorption properties of the foam may have started to decline.

-Garments bearing the now obsolete Level 5 or 7, class 1, 2 or 3 labels will no longer be effective and should be replaced with a garment bearing the current BETA 2000 and 2009 Standard.
+Garments bearing the now obsolete Level 5 or 7, Class 1, 2 or 3 labels will no longer be effective and should be replaced.
+You should now also think about replacing garments with the 2000 label with a garment bearing the current BETA 2009 Standard.

 If you should have a heavy fall, your body protector should be checked immediately for dents.
 The foam will expand back to its original shape within 30 minutes; but if a dent is showing on examination, then it’s likely that this part of the garment has lost its impact absorption properties and should be replaced.